No name on the form: tax exemption

 CAA Douai, Jan.
 29, 2026, No. 24DA01388

-This monitoring service is provided by Mispelon Avocat, a law firm specializing in tax audits and tax litigation.
-You can stay updated by subscribing to the newsletter via this link.
+This legal watch provided by Mispelon Avocat, a law firm specializing in French tax audit and French tax litigation.
+You can stay legal watch subscribing to the newsletter via this link.